mortonprod/goServer/README.md

 Serverless setup failed.
 Must be in eu-east-1 for ACM to work so how do I move between regions.
 Had an old example I think...
 Need to create domain and SSL certificate.
+Need to create s3 bucket to store state.

 # To do